Financial Aid & Scholarships

 There are many financial resources for students studying abroad.
 The Clayton State Study Abroad Office has compiled a sample of funding opportunities that are available to students looking to pursue their education abroad.
 For questions about the information provided, please feel free to reach out to the Study Abroad Office and/or Financial Aid for assistance.

-Students at Clayton State University can use their federal and state financial aid, including the HOPE scholarship, for study abroad.
+Students at Clayton State University may be eligible to use their federal and state financial aid, including the HOPE scholarship, to cover the study abroad academic course components with a study abroad program.
 It may also be possible to use institutional aid; check with a financial aid officer to know what type of aid is available for you.

 If students are looking to utilize Financial Aid, the Study Abroad Office requires that students refer to the Course Selection Form to help determine if the academic course meets student’s graduation requirements and how to determine what aid will apply to your program of interest.
 Their are several specific Course Selection Forms.
 If you have any questions about which form is right for you, inquire with the Study Abroad Office or during your advising appointment.